airicognize/Programming1/README.md

-### Hello world
+# Programming1

-* This repositery is used to keep all my codes that I've been doing in my programming class.
+This repository is used to keep all the coding I've dne in my programming class.

+## Winter 2020

+I will only keep codes that I've written for my Winter 2020 semester.